roma-apps/roma-android/README.md

 - Drafts - compose toots and save them for later
 - Choose between different emoji styles
 - Optimized for all screen sizes
-- Completely open-source - no non-free dependencies like Google services